ThrowTheSwitch/Ceedling/docs/CeedlingCustomPlugins.md

 ## `Plugin` hook methods `pre_link_execute(arg_hash)` and `post_link_execute(arg_hash)`

-These methods are called before and after linking the executable file respectively.
+These methods are called before and after linking an executable.
+These are called in both test and release builds.
+These are called for each test executable and each release artifact.
+This pair of methods is called a number of times equal to the number of test files in a test build or release artifacts in a release build.

 The argument `arg_hash` follows the structure below: